habrit/School-Projects/README.md

-# Personal-Projects
+# School Projects
-The repository for my personal projects throughout my years in college or outside of Academia.
+This repository is mainly for projects done inside college that do not belong anywhere else, or are a single type lab project.

 tlc_fsm is a traffic light control model created my sophomore year in ECEN using Verilog for a lab.